ericcornelissen/ades/README.md

 #                       | Note: the use of backticks is required in this example (for interpolation)
 ```

+### JSON output

+The `--json` flag can be used to get the scan results in JSON format.
+This can be used by machines
+to parse the results to process them for other purposes.
+The schema is defined in [`schema.json`].
+The schema is intended to be stable from one version to the next for longer periods of time.

 ## Background

 A [workflow expression] is a string like: